Governor proposes branch of Mountaineer Challenge Academy for Montgomery

 That desperation first reared its head when West Virginia University announced in 2015 the move of WVU Tech to Beckley.

 For 120 years, Montgomery boasted a school of higher education.
-From 1895 at its founding as the Montgomery Preparatory School until 2015 when the announcement was made regarding the move to Beckley, the college served as an economic and educational base for the economy and the citizens of the Upper Kanawha Valley.
+From 1895 at its founding as the Montgomery Preparatory School until 2015 when the announcement was made regarding the move to Beckley, the college served as an economic and educational base for the Upper Kanawha Valley.

 The school originally was a preparatory school for West Virginia University, but was separated from the university in 1917, eventually becoming an institution of higher learning among national leaders in the fields of engineering and printing.